Who is this article for?

 - The Code42 app backs up ALL files using the snapshot until it reaches a file that has changed since the snapshot was created or the backup session finishes.

-Diagnose problems with Spotlight
+Diagnose problems with file watching services

 Unable to back up files due to restricted permissions